awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 1. If you do not already have Chocolatey installed on your Windows system, see [Installing Chocolatey](https://chocolatey.org/install)\.

-1. Install or upgrade `eksctl`\.
+1. Install or upgrade `eksctl` and the `aws-iam-authenticator`\.
-   + Install `eksctl` with the following command:
+   + Install the binaries with the following command:

      ```
-     chocolatey install -y eksctl
+     chocolatey install -y eksctl aws-iam-authenticator
      ```
-   + If `eksctl` is already installed, run the following command to upgrade:
+   + If they are already installed, run the following command to upgrade:

      ```
-     chocolatey upgrade -y eksctl
+     chocolatey upgrade -y eksctl aws-iam-authenticator
      ```

 1. Test that your installation was successful with the following command\.